nothingrandom/barebones/README.md

 Any features you'd like to see?
 Any features don't work for you?
 Let me know with the issue tracker.

 ### Recommendations
-I suggest that you use this project alongside of [blendid](https://github.com/vigetlabs/blendid).
-Older users of barebones will remember that it once came with a full gulp setup.
-I was struggling to keep up with best practices and new tools, and found myself using Vue / React Starter where there was too much bulk here.

-I also recommend that you use this [scss-lint](https://github.com/nothingrandom/scss-lint-default.yml) config.
+I recommend that you use this [scss-lint](https://github.com/nothingrandom/scss-lint-default.yml) config to keep you code clean and tidy.

 ----------